 Toy designed for architect’s son emerges from owner’s loft

-A giant high-tech dolls’ house designed by Terry Farrell for his son has been put up for auction.
+A giant high-tech dolls’ house designed by Terry Farrell for his son goes under the hammer tomorrow.

 The architect used it as an opportunity to take a pop at his professional rivals at the time, high-tech proponents Norman Foster, Richard Rogers and Nicholas Grimshaw.